ArbajAnsari19/Mason/Readme.md

   ```
 - **Port Conflicts:** If the default ports are busy, update the port settings in the `.env` file for the backend or configure the Vite server accordingly.

-Follow these instructions to run Mason locally and enjoy building your AI-powered notes application!
+Follow these instructions to run Keeper locally and enjoy building your AI-powered notes application!